 After the FoolMoon kick-off, keep the party going with the hour-long FestiFools celebration.
 Ann Arbor locals and out-of-towners converge on Main Street at 4 p.m. carrying huge, handmade papier-mâché puppets.

-FoolMoon begins at dusk on Friday, April 6 at Washington and Ashley Street in Ann Arbor.
-The FestiFools event is 4-5 p.m. on Sunday, April 8 on Main Street in Ann Arbor.
+FoolMoon begins at 7 p.m. on Friday, April 5 at the Ann Arbor Farmers Market.
+The FestiFools event is 4-5 p.m. on Sunday, April 7 on Main Street in Ann Arbor.

 This post is updated regularly.